Tallinn University of Applied Sciences

-TTK University of Applied Sciences (Tallinna Tehnikakõrgkool; TTK) is an higher education institution in Tallinn, Estonia, founded in 1992.
+TTK University of Applied Sciences (Tallinna Tehnikakõrgkool; TTK) is a higher education institution in Tallinn, Estonia, founded in 1992.
 It provides professional higher education and applied research in the fields of technology, production, civil engineering, logistics, economics, and welfare.
 TTK UAS is the largest university of applied sciences in Estonia, currently educating about 3000 students.

 The university has 6 institutes: the Institute of Architecture, Institute of Engineering and Circular Economy, Institute of Civil Engineering, Institute of Logistics, Institute of Technology and Institute of Service Economy.